 When: 2021-09-08 14:00-14:30

-Abstract – CUDAN Senior Research Fellow Andres Karjus will give a lecture at the 7th International Conference “Ways to Protolanguage” (Protolang 7).
+Abstract – CUDAN Senior Research Fellow Andres Karjus gave a lecture at the 7th International Conference “Ways to Protolanguage” (Protolang 7).

 Colexification and communicative need in lexical evolution